Wilkes scores career-high 14 points in Florida St. rout

 TALLAHASSEE, Fla.
+(AP)Florida State teammates had seen Wyatt Wilkes show off his jump shot in practice for years.
+But he had never done it in a game until Saturday.

-(AP)Wyatt Wilkes scored a career high 14 points while Trent Forrest added 13 points and five rebounds as Florida State defeated Saint Francis (Pa.)
+Wilkes scored a career-high 14 points while Trent Forrest added 13 points and five rebounds as Florida State defeated Saint Francis (Pa.)
 80-65 on Saturday.

 Myles Thompson scored a career-high 23 points, knocking down 9 of 12 shots for Saint Francis (2-4).
 Thompson came into the game averaging eight points.

-Anthony Polite had eight points and seven rebounds for Florida State, which outrebounded Saint Francis 38-27.
+Polite had eight points, seven rebounds and five steals for Florida State, which outrebounded Saint Francis 38-27.

+Forrest was 7 of 7 at the free-throw line as the Seminoles continued to impress by going 15 of 17 at the charity stripe.
+Florida State came into the game as the only ACC team shooting better than 75 percent from the free-throw line.

+Freshman center Balsa Koprivica has had back-to-back double-digit scoring games, finishing with 11 points on 5 of 6 shooting versus the Red Flash.

 TAKEAWAYS